Liu-Cheng/liu-cheng.github.io/_pages/about.md

 ## Vancancies
-I am looking for self-motivated master/intern students for RISC-V SoC design.
-Students with RISC-V processor design experience are highly preferred.
+I am looking for self-motivated master/intern students for LLM-based intelligent chip designs.
+It includes various design tasks such as RISC-V SoC design and verification, RISC-V ASIP design automation, domain-specific accelerator generation, Low-power design and optimization.
+Students with RISC-V processor design and LLM experience are highly preferred.
 It is possible to work fully remotely.
 Check the topics in the following list and contact me if you are interested.
-- RISC-V customization instruction design automation
+- LLM-based SoC/DSA/ASIP design
-- Low-power SoC Design
+- LLM-based high-level synthesis
-- RISC-V SoC Prototyping on HAPS
+- LLM-based ASIC design, verification, and debugging
-- RISC-V SoC Simulator
+- LLM-based EDA parallelization

 <!-- <address>